isobar-us/redux-form-gen/API.md

 ### `and?: Array<ConditionalObject>`

-an array of Conditional Objects that are logical AND\'d together
+an array of Conditional Objects that are logical `&&`'d together

 ### `or?: Array<ConditionalObject>`

-an array of Conditional Objects that are logical OR\'d together
+an array of Conditional Objects that are logical `||`'d together

 ### `not?: ConditionalObject`

-takes the opposite of the specified Conditional Object
+takes the opposite of the specified Conditional Object (`!` operation)

 ### `filled?: boolean`